jobrouter/php-rest-client/docs/usage.md

 use JobRouter\AddOn\RestClient\Model\Incident;
 use JobRouter\AddOn\RestClient\Resource\File;

-// The JobRouter Client is already initialised
+// The JobRouter REST Client is already initialised

 // Create an object instance of the Incident model and use the
 // available setters to assign the necessary data.